gildas-lormeau/SingleFile/privacy.md

 ## How your data is protected and used
 - By default, SingleFile does not send any data to our servers or any third parties.
 All your data is processed and stored locally on your device.
 - If you connect SingleFile to your Google Drive account, data is only transmitted from your browser to servers belonging to Google.
+- If you connect SingleFile to your Dropbox account, data is only transmitted from your browser to servers belonging to Dropbox.
 - If you save pages on GitHub, data is only transmitted from your browser to servers belonging to GitHub.
 - If you enable the "synchronize options" setting, your options will be sent to servers belonging to the vendor of the browser you are using.
 - If you enable the "add proof of existence" setting, a SHA256 hash of each saved page will be sent to servers belonging to Woleet.